EECS473/473SerialTerm/README.md

 # 473SerialTerm
-Lightweight Serial Terminal
+Lightweight Serial Terminal<br>
 Disclaimer: this app was written almost entirely by GPT-5.
-Minimally tested.
+Minimally tested.<br>
-Developed for use in EECS473 Lab.
+Developed for use in EECS473 Lab.<br>